-In addition to preparing you to attend the in-person training necessary for obtaining the AAPAR Adapted Aquatics Instructor credential, this course meets the mandatory certification requirements for swimming instructors specializing in training persons with developmental disabilities per Section 514.072, Florida Statutes; it also qualifies for CEUs under Pennsylvania Act 48, and through other organizations.
+This course meets the mandatory certification requirements for swimming instructors specializing in training persons with developmental disabilities per Section 514.072, Florida Statutes; it also qualifies for CEUs under Pennsylvania Act 48, and through other organizations.
 The online delivery of this course offers the convenience of preparing for certification and meeting these training and CEU requirements at the time and place of your choosing.

 Unit 1.
 Overview of Adapted Aquatics Unit 2.How Disability Affects Movement in Water Unit 3.
 Communication with Swimmers and their SignificantOthers Unit 4.
 Physical Support and Safety of Swimmers withDisabilities Unit 5.
 Inclusive Alternative Environments in Aquatics Unit 6.
 Unique Attributes of Swimmers with Disabilities Unit 7.
 Advanced Terminology for Adapted Aquatics Instructors Unit 8.
 Advanced Application of Individualized InstructionalPlanning Unit 9.
 Advanced Knowledge of Inclusion and the LeastRestrictive Environment Unit 10.
 Advanced Instructional Strategies and Use of Equipment